Cosmic Crisp: Marketing and popularity

-A $10 million consumer launch of the product was funded by Washington-State agriculture promotion funds through the Washington Apple Commission and other agencies.
-The two taglines for the apple were "Imagine the Possibilities" and "The Apple of Big Dreams".
-It is said to be the largest campaign in apple industry history and included payments to social media influencers and a partnership with a touring children's production of Johnny Appleseed.
+A campaign worth $10 million was funded by Washington State through the Washington Apple Commission and other agencies to promote the new apple variety, using the taglines "Imagine the Possibilities" and "The Apple of Big Dreams".
+Said to be the largest marketing campaign in the history of the apple industry, it included payments to social media influencers and a partnership with a touring children's production of Johnny Appleseed.
 The term "Cosmic Crisp" is trademarked.